cscorley/dissertation/chapters/2_related/0_related.md

 # Background & Related Work {#chap:related}

-\todo{make clearer}

-In this section, we review the literature.
-First, we review text retrieval approaches seen throughout the work.
-We then discuss applying these TR approaches for software maintenance tasks.
+In this section, we review the literature on text retrieval (TR) approaches and applying TR approaches for software maintenance tasks.
 In particular, we discuss TR applications in feature location and developer identification.
 Finally, we cover the related works of feature location and developer identification.